Teyras/MT/text/chapters/240_scheduling_evaluation.md

 The workload is executed on 40 identical workers with a mean delay of 550ms in the large variant and on 4 workers with a 45ms mean delay in the small variant.
-The values of the mean delay were chosen empirically to make sure that the workers are not oversaturated at the end of the first phase.
+The values of the mean delay were chosen empirically to make sure that the workers are not over-saturated at the end of the first phase.
 The purpose of this workload is to see how different queue managers react to a sudden change in the character of incoming jobs.